arootah arootah

 During the holidays, tricking your brain out of the deprivation mindset is one of the most useful tips you can put into practice.

-Your goal is not to deprive yourself of delicious food, but rather to provide yourself with healthy choices that reflect the health goals you have set for yourself.
+Your goal is not to deprive yourself of delicious food but rather to provide yourself with healthy choices that reflect the health goals you have set for yourself.

-Eating healthy alternatives is just as easy as reaching for traditional, oft-unhealthier foods.
+Eating healthy alternatives is as easy as reaching for traditional, oft-unhealthier foods.
 With that in mind, here are some tips from New and Epstein:

 1. Use healthy soup ingredients

-Whipping up soups is a great way for you to embrace the cozy holiday feeling without sacrificing your health goals, says New.
+“Whipping up soups is a great way to embrace the cozy holiday feeling without sacrificing your health goals,” says New.
 Whether you’re hosting Thanksgiving dinner or bringing a dish to a gathering, why not try making a filling, comforting, blended soup with nutritious, seasonal ingredients such as roasted butternut squash, apple, and ginger?

 2. Always include greens

+Remember to eat greens and vegetables with every meal, no matter what holiday you celebrate.
+New recommends a greens medley: leafy greens cooked with peppers and vegetable broth or served raw with spicy dressings.
 Greens and vegetables are rich in fiber and vitamins.
 Even if you don’t eat as many vegetables as you do during other meals, you’ll still feel better if you add some color to your plate.

 3. Stay hydrated

-Although many people reach for the wine or hot cocoa during the holidays, don’t rely solely on these drinks for hydration.
+Although many people reach for wine or hot cocoa during the holidays, don’t rely solely on these drinks for hydration.
 Remember to drink plenty of water, including sparkling water.

 4. Don’t forget healthy snacks

 If you let yourself get too hungry throughout the day, you’re much more likely to reach for salty or high-fat foods later.
-Keep an abundance of healthy snacks on hand so you always have something to satisfy you, says New.
+“Keep an abundance of healthy snacks on hand, so you always have something to satisfy you,” says New.

 Many people try to “save room” for Thanksgiving dinner later in the day, but this can lead to overeating.
 Lightly grazing on healthy snacks throughout the day can prevent this.
-Keep good snacks on hand such as:
+Keep good snacks on hand, such as:

 • Fruits with nut butter